Anjaan (2014 film): Internet memes

 Due to the lackluster box office performance and dour critical reception, Anjaan inspired various internet memes.
-This was attributed to the film failing to live up to the fans' expectations, and the eventual disappointment after the first show, led fans to troll the film.
-Notably, it was the first instance where a film subjected to internet memes and trolls during the booming popularity of social media and that it popularized the meme culture throughout Tamil Nadu.
+This was attributed to the film failing to live up to the fans' expectations, and the eventual disappointment after the first showing of the film.
+Notably, it was one of the first instances where a film was subjected to internet memes and trolls during the booming popularity of social media and meme culture in Tamil Nadu.
 Trade analysts and cinema enthusiasts also opined that the over-hyped promotions by the film's crew was also the main reason, and criticized the crew's decision to conduct a success meet for the teaser.

-A month after the film's theatrical run, an interview by Lingusamy about the making of the film resurfaced, and the phrases "idhuvaraikkum kathukitta moththa viththayum erakki irukken" and "naane apdi tune aayiruken" went viral among social media.
-A separate page "Lingusamy Memes" have been created by Facebook users and administrators trolling the director with the statements he gave in that interview, because to the film's negative reception.
-Venkat Prabhu came forward to defend Lingusamy and criticized the trolls against him, questioning the audience on not making acclaimed films successful.
+A month after the film's theatrical run, an interview by Lingusamy about the making of the film resurfaced, and several of his statements went viral on social media.
+A page called "Lingusamy Memes" was created by users on Facebook, trolling the director with the statements he gave in interviews.
+Venkat Prabhu came forward to defend Lingusamy and criticized the trolls against him, questioning the audience on not making acclaimed films successful at times.

-Speaking to Srinivasa Ramanujam of The Hindu, he admitted that overdoing the publicity of the film had caused a negative effect and also felt embarrassed as the memes against him had reached children.
+Speaking to Srinivasa Ramanujam of The Hindu, the director admitted that overdoing the publicity of the film had caused a negative effect and also felt embarrassed that the memes against him had reached his children.
 Sympathizing on how it impacted the director, the administrators came up with the decision to take down the troll page or rename it.

 Financial issues

 The film's underperformance caused Lingusamy's production house Thirrupathi Brothers to experience significant financial problems.
-Uttama Villain, the banner's subsequent production, affected due to the financial issues and its release, scheduled on 1 May 2015 was ultimately stalled due to non-payment of ₹20 crore dues, and released the following day only after the settlements cleared.
-This delayed release led to a loss of ₹12 crore and the film subsequently became a box-office bomb pushing the production house into financial crisis.
-As a result, the banner's subsequent productions, except Rajinimurugan (2016), either languished in development hell or remain unreleased.
+Uttama Villain, the banner's subsequent production, was affected due to the financial issues, and its release, scheduled on 1 May 2015 was ultimately stalled due to non-payment of ₹20 crore dues.
+The film released the following day after the dues were cleared.
+This delayed release led to a loss of ₹12 crore and the film subsequently became a box-office bomb pushing the production house into further financial crisis.